tiiiecherle/osx_install_config/README.md

 Select the usb device as device to install from.

 When formatting your drive be sure to select macOS Extended (Journaled) for best compatibility.
 I always rename my drives for easier use of the terminal with a name without spaces.
-So all scripts from me are using `macintosh_hd` as name for the main partition.
+So all scripts from me are using `macintosh_hd` as name for the main partition of the installed macOS.

 1	NVRAM and system integrity protection